-No matter what you choose to do on a trip to Austin - whether it is hiking in the greenbelt, catching a show at Austin360 Amphitheater, or a rowdy night on Rainey Street, there is always a good opportunity to squeeze in a quick round of golf.
+No matter what you choose to do on a trip to Austin - whether it is hiking in the greenbelt, catching an Austin FC match at Q2 Stadium, or a rowdy night on Rainey Street, there is always a good opportunity to squeeze in a quick round of golf.
 Visit the golf section on our website for more information.

 Contributed by Marketing Communications Intern Jonah Camberg.